urraka/skel2d/README.md

 	end x150 y0
 ```

-Using the default bone binding switch (this is the red triangle again but the top vertex can be
+Using the default bone binding switch (this is the same red triangle as above but the top vertex can
-controled by `bone.child`):
+be controled by `bone.child`):

 ```
 skeleton